shengyanli1982/orbit/README.md

 ## 7. Custom Recovery Log

-Http server recovery log give you a chance to know what happened when your service panic.
-You can use `orbit` to custom recovery log format and fields.
-Here is a example to custom recovery log format and fields.
+Http server recovery log allows you to understand what happened when your service encounters a panic.
+With `orbit`, you can customize the recovery log format and fields.
+Here is an example of how to customize the recovery log format and fields:

 **Example**